ryancoulman/Discriminating-Progenitor-Population-GRBs/README.md

 # Overview

-The aim of my final year university project was to computationally discrimate the progenitor population of long and short gamma-ray bursts (GRBs) using their lightcurve alone.
+The aim of my final year university project was to computationally discrimnate the progenitor population of long and short gamma-ray bursts (GRBs) using their lightcurve alone.

 achived 81%